mding5692/Team-Meets-Game/README.md

 End meeting on summary and confirmation/quick runthrough of notes. <br>
 People send in anon. reviews. <br>
 Establish MVP of meeting <br>
+Keep check of ratings and compare with past for analysis <br>